What Is the Fireline Method?

 The Fireline Method: Phase 1 – Audit & Assessment

-by Landon Taylor Nelson The Moment That Set It Off It was a Saturday night, and the dining room was at full capacity with the bar three deep.
+The Moment That Set It Off It was a Saturday night, and the dining room was at full capacity with the bar three deep.
 Expo called a steady cadence and the kitchen executed cleanly.
-Then midway through an order the POS stalled and every…
+Then midway through an order the POS stalled and every screen froze.
+After a…

 -